 If you’re looking to visit the Vegas Ferris wheel, here’s what you need to know before you go.

-Standing at 550 feet tall and offering unparalleled views of the strip, the High Roller is the largest observation wheel in the world.
-Many compare it to the London Eye.
-If you want to recreate your childhood ferry wheel days as an adult, this is the best way to do it!
+Standing at 550 feet tall, the High Roller is the largest observation wheel in the world and is frequently compared to the London Eye.
+If you want an adult Ferris wheel experience, this is the ride for you.

-The High Roller has 28 cabins with each cabin fitting up to 40 people.
-I went with a friend on a Tuesday afternoon and we were lucky enough to have a cabin all to ourselves thanks to low demand.
-There are two types of cabins–cabins with or without a bar.
-Alcohol and snacks are sold on your way up to the boarding area and are allowed on both cabins.
+The High Roller has 28 cabins, with each cabin fitting up to 40 people.
+I went with a friend on a Tuesday afternoon and we were lucky enough to have a cabin all to ourselves thanks to low demand at that particular time.

 I have to admit, I had a little too much fun on this experience!
 After a weekend of being away from civilization, Vegas was an overload of sensory stimulation.
 Also, I may have had one (or four) margaritas.
 If you’re going to make questionable decisions to celebrate climbing mountains and achieving personal goals, however. there’s no place to do so than Las Vegas!
 After all, what happens in Vegas stays in Vegas.

 After you finish visiting on the Vegas Ferris wheel, check out the magic art installation just a few miles outside the city, available for a limited time only.